Cuibul

-Cuibul are an acoustic funk band from Chisinau, Moldova.
+Cuibul are an acoustic funk band from Chișinău, Moldova.
 Igor Dinga, founder and initial vocalist of the band formed the band in 1991 as a rock'n'roll funk fusion band.
-The band released 6 albums from 1991-2001, and their musical style changed from rock'n'roll to acoustic mellow funk with chillout and Latino influences.
+The band released 6 albums from 1991 to 2001, and their musical style changed from rock'n'roll to acoustic mellow funk with chillout and Latino influences.

 Cuibul is widely regarded as an important contributor to the Moldovan live music scene.
 They are the oldest band from Moldova which is currently active.

 History

 1990s

 During their first 10 years, the band released 6 albums and 7 music videos.
-Cuibul's concert activity was most intense from 1991-1995 and between 1998-2001, when the album Po-mid'or (meaning "tomato" in Russian) was released.
+Cuibul's concert activity was most intense from 1991 to 1995 and between 1998 and 2001, when the album Po-mid'or (meaning "tomato" in Russian) was released.
 Throughout these years, Cuibul's activity geographically spread through Russia.

 Igor Dinga is a Russian-speaking songwriter, also director of the Moldovan ethno-rock band Zdob și Zdub.
 The first two Cuibul albums were released together with the Moscow-based labels Feelee Records and CD Land Records.
 Despite the fact that the band's music was too experimental for the Russian mainstream market, some of the tracks proved successful.
 The singles "Muzika Letneaya" and "Igra v duraka" hit the MTV Russia TOP 20 charts and the music video for "Muzika Letneaya" was recognized among the 100 best Russian music videos of 1998.
 The single "Kolybelnaya" hit the rotation on popular radio stations such as Nashe Radio and Russkoe Radio, while the funky single "Pomidor" reached TOP 10 on Europa Plus.
 To continue the musical activity in Russia, the band members would have had to move to Moscow and promote themselves on the spot.
 However, the musicians were not ready for such a serious change.
 In addition, Russia faced a harsh financial crisis in 1998 and FEELEE Records minimized their activity and support.